 - c.
-The market risk premium in Israel (Damodaran June 2023). - d.
+The market risk premium in Israel (Damodaran June 2024). - d.
 Size risk premium according to Duff & Phelps International Valuation Handbook 2023 in addition to a specific risk premium due to the volatility in the oil prices and the competition in the domestic market. - e.
-The debt price was estimated based on the yield rate derived from the bond issuance carried out by Energean in July 2023. - f.
+The debt price was estimated based on the yield rate derived from the bond issuance carried out by Energean in July 202357 and based on "fair value" figures as of the date of the valuation. - f.
 The valuation model is a pre-tax model and therefore no tax was taken into account in the cap rate. - g.
-The average leverage ratio of the benchmark companies (in Section (b) above), as of 31 March 2024, was estimated at approx. 34.0%.
+The average leverage ratio of the benchmark companies (in Section (b) above), as of 30 June 2024, was estimated at ~39%.
 In our estimation, the normative leverage ratio for the long-term is 60.0% - h.
-The cap rate of 12.7%, which was estimated using the CAPM model (the "Operating Cap Rate"), includes many operational risks to which the recipient of the overriding royalties is not exposed.
+The cap rate of 12.3%, which was estimated using the CAPM model (the "Operating Cap Rate"), includes many operational risks to which the recipient of the overriding royalties is not exposed.
 In our experience, the Operating Cap Rate is 1.5% to 2.0% higher than the cap rate for the royalties.
 Consequently, a reduction was made at the rate of ~1.7% from the risk rate produced by the model.